 Remember, the more information fed into the ERP, the more value you get from your investment, so avoid leaving systems to stand apart from the ERP.
 Deciding when to integrate existing systems with your ERP and when to replace those systems with modules from your ERP vendor comes down to three considerations:

-- If a connector exists, does it operate in real-time and keep all necessary data flowing to and from each system?
+3. If a connector exists, does it operate in real time and keep all necessary data flowing to and from each system?
 Some connectors operate in real time, and others sync up systems daily or weekly.
-Some move a limited data set between systems, and some work in only one direction — from an inventory management system into the ERP.
+Some move a limited data set between systems, and some work in only one direction—from an inventory management system into the ERP.
 If your team has done extensive custom configurations, the connector might not know some data types.

 12 Benefits of Implementing ERP Systems

 Today’s ERP solutions have rich feature sets that bring countless benefits to businesses.
 This software has become universally adopted by almost all companies of a certain size because it drives real improvements.
-While what an individual firm sees as the greatest value of this technology will vary, here are key universal advantages ERP delivers:
+While each firm will see unique benefits based on individual circumstances, here are the key universal advantages ERP delivers.

 1. Cost Savings

 The biggest value proposition of ERP systems is that they can save your organization money in several ways.
-By automating many simple, repetitive tasks, you minimize errors and the need to add employees at the same rate as business growth.
+Automating many simple, repetitive tasks minimizes both errors and the need to add employees at the same rate as business growth.
 Cross-company visibility makes it easier to spot inefficiencies that drive up costs and leads to better deployment of all resources, from labor to inventory to equipment.
 And with cloud ERP, companies may quickly see incremental value from the software, over and above what they’re spending.

 2. Workflow Visibility